ekite57/frpbot/README.md

 ## Deploy
 WARNING: NOT RESPONSIBLE FOR ANY BANNED ACCOUNT

+for more information about configuring napcat, go [here](https://napneko.github.io/) for a detailed documentation

 0. clone repo
 1. `pip install -r requirements.txt`
 2. create a websocket and a http server within napcat or whatever framework that you use